chec/commerce.js/docs/04_Concepts.md

 The [live object](/docs/api/?shell#get-the-live-object) is a living object which adjusts to show the live tax rates, prices, and totals for a checkout token.
 Every time a checkout helper endpoint is called, this object will be updated.
 The returned data can be used to display information back to the customer on the checkout.
-All checkout helpers that affect price (e.g. check quantity, check variant, check discount, etc) will return the live object in its payload.
+All checkout helpers that affect price (e.g. check quantity, check variant, check discount, etc.) will return the live object in its payload.

-We create the live object to help you (and us!) display up-to-date totals, tax prices, and other dynamic variables which change during the checkout process and need to displayed back to the customer.
+We create the live object to help you (and us!) display up-to-date totals, tax prices, and other dynamic variables which change during the checkout process and need to display back to the customer.
 You should use the data in the live object to update the displayed totals on your checkout pages when the customer selects a new variant, enters a discount, or selects a different shipping option.

-At Chec we do this on our own checkouts by feeding the live object returned from each helper function into a JavaScript function which then associates the data with the correct element.
+At Chec we do this on our checkouts by feeding the live object returned from each helper function into a JavaScript function, which then associates the data with the correct element.

 ---